What Is TOGAF? 19 Reasons to Get TOGAF Certified in 2026

 These components ensure that every layer of the enterprise — from strategy to execution — aligns under a common architectural vision.

-TOGAF and Modern Technologies
+TOGAF and Emerging Technologies in 2026

 TOGAF has evolved beyond traditional IT.

-The new Enterprise Architecture edition (2025) integrates cutting-edge practices like:
+The new Enterprise Architecture edition (2026) integrates cutting-edge practices like:

 TOGAF Certification Levels